In the winter of 113/114 AD, the Roman Emperor Trajan moved to Antioch

 In any case, earthquake damage in Rhodes does not support an epicenter off the southern coast of Cyprus and the

 geography of the damage reports indicates that an earthquake associated with the Hellenic Arc is not a realistic possibility.
-The sources suggests that the earthquake
+The sources suggest that the earthquake

 A simple conservative calculation reveals how unlikely it is that the Trajan Quake would have produced seismites in the Dead Sea.